PhilSchechter/School_District_Analysis/README.md

 - dropping the suspect scores **decreased** the passing rates by a lot (about 30%) This is partly due to the methodology; the students whose scores were dropped are still counted in the denominator for the passing percent.

-- impact on thomas compared to other schools
+### mpact on thomas compared to other schools

-- how impacts
+With the results excluded, Thomas drops out of the top 5.

--- math and reading scores by grade
+### Other Impacts
--- scores by school spending
+-- math and reading scores by grade: impacts only Thomas -- scores by school spending
 -- scores by school sized
 -- scores by school type